 Illumina provides an online Sequencing Coverage Calculator tool that calculates the reagents and sequencing runs needed to arrive at the desired coverage for your experiment, based on the Lander/Waterman equation.

-For more information about calculating coverage estimates, see the technical note Estimating Sequencing Coverage.
+For more information about calculating coverage estimates, see Estimating Sequencing Coverage.

 There are several possible reasons why your custom libraries did not cluster.
 For more information on the indexing strategies for each instrument, refer to the Indexed Sequencing Guide.

 For more information, see the bulletin Approximate sizes of sequencing run output folders.

 Refer to the MiSeq System Custom Primers Guide.

 You may also want to spike in your custom primers.
 For more information, see the bulletin Spiking custom primers into the Illumina sequencing primers.